MartinBINARD/MartinBinard_5_23082021/README.md

 # Change done

-* Call API
+* Add items layout on main page.
-* Load items in index.html
+* Add each item for each card.

 # WEBSITE LINK